ThijssjihT/VNgine/README.md

 ```

 ### Complete command reference
-See the AI generated [Design Document](vn-engine-design-v3.docx) for complete command reference and script format specification.
+See the AI generated [Design Document](vn-engine-design-v3.docx) (TODO: upload document) for complete command reference and script format specification.
 A human generated command reference can be found below:

 | Command | Purpose |
 |---------|---------|